Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Why Static Systems Break Under Modern Pressure

 Static systems perform adequately when the world behaves predictably.
-But modern supply chains are anything but predictable.
+Modern supply chains, however, are anything but predictable.

 1. Peak Demand Shatters Static Plans